-A publication on this analysis is still in preparation, but on hold until nextGEMS and DYAMOND winter simulations have been analyzed accordingly.
+A publication on this analysis is still in preparation, but on hold until nextGEMS simulations have been analyzed accordingly.
 The analysis was refined in terms of vertical extent of the conducted histograms in order to match observed and modeled vertical velocities better.

 In addition to vertical velocities, horizontal wind fields of some of the DYAMOND summer simulations were extracted and histograms were produced.
 The extracted fields were applied to a desert dust emission algorithm typically used in atmospheric chemistry transport models.
-The results were not further analyzed, yet.